Place content here. This is a site-wide alert banner.

 It is the University’s obligation and the responsibility of each employee who processes Payment Card payments to secure cardholder data and maintain the confidentiality of all Payment Card data as required by PCI-DSS.
 Only users with a business need to access payment processing systems or cardholder data may do so.

 Key to Yale’s current PCI-DSS compliance strategy is not storing PANs: Departments may not scan or store payment card numbers, receive or transmit cardholder data via end user messaging technologies (text message, email, social networking services or instant message) or use API web technology, as all of these practices are considered storage of payment card numbers under PCI-DSS.
-If you are required to retain a document containing a full credit card number, it must be redacted.
+If you are required to retain a document containing a full credit card number, it must be redacted and prompty cross-cut shredded.

 D. Device and Network Configuration